30+ Open ended pulse survey questions that drive honest employee feedback in 2026

 - Keep questions simple: Clear and concise open ended feedback ensures employees understand and respond meaningfully.

-- Target workplace specifics: Focus on areas like workload, communication, or culture to get actionable employee engagement survey questions.
+- Target workplace specifics: Focus on areas like workload, communication, or company culture to get actionable open ended questions for employee engagement survey.

 - Encourage reflection: Frame questions that prompt employees to think about real experiences, not just surface opinions.